 In the morning, during a lunch-break or after dark – here's what art exhibitions and events are happening in Sydney over the next seven days.

 The Museum of Contemporary Art's monthly party series is curated by a different artist or collective each edition, and features art, performance and design – with killer views, party tunes and hands-on activities with artists.
 Since Artbar kicked off in May 2012, we’ve seen the MCA's galleries graced with nude performance art, endurance table tennis, house party-style karaoke, vomit montages, huge inflatables and a live goat.
 Ah, artists.
 Never change.
-May's edition is curated by Melbourne artist Julia Gorman, and coincides with the opening of Vivid Sydney.
+July's edition is curated by ceramicist, installation and performance artist Claudia Nicholson.
 Artbar tends to sell out in advance, so consider pre-purchasing those tickets.
+If the event does sell out, check back on the MCA Artbar Facebook event page for late releases.
 Click through the Dates & Times tab for the line-up for each edition of Artbar.

 Every Wednesday evening, the Art Gallery of NSW welcomes you into its hallowed halls and throws the ultimate in absolutely free mid-week social and cultural events.
 Until 10pm, Art After Hours offers a regular program of live music, lectures and celebrity talks, drawing workshops, film screenings, gallery tours and other events – and, of course, nocturnal access to its latest exhibitions.
-Through May, Art After Hours is focusing on Australian art legend John Olsen, in conjunction with their exhibition John Olsen: The You Beaut Country.
-In addition to guided tours of the show, there will be a series of talks taking you inside his world and work.
-See what else is on offer after hours via Sydney's new Wednesday-night Culture Up Late initiative.
+Through July, Art After Hours is themed around the exhibitions Mervyn Bishop and Making Modernism: O’Keeffe, Preston, Cossington Smith.
+In addition to guided tours of the show, there will be a series of talks taking you inside the life and work of the artists.
+Check out our hit list of the best art to see in Sydney this month.